Is this Program Right for You?

 King's offers a variety of housing options and prices can vary.
 Most King's residences are self-catered flats/apartments in style with both single and double rooms with shared facilities or en suite.
 Students are responsible for making housing and meal arrangements directly to King's and not through AU Abroad.
 All residences are served by public transportation and have easy access to all the campuses by bus, underground Tube or mainline train.

 There are two kinds of visas available to students studying in the UK: the Short Term Study visa and the Tier 4 Student visa.
 Each visa type has different requirements and stipulations.
-More visa guidance will be provided after acceptance to the program.
+More visa guidance will be provided after acceptance to the program, as well as in the King's College London application.
 Each student is responsible for applying and obtaining the appropriate visa.